RadialDevGroup/React-Style-Guide/README.md

     <Button text="Save" onChange={this.save}/>
   </Modal>
   ```

-* Self closing tags should not have closing bracket on its own line
+* Self closing tags should not have closing bracket on its own line.
   ```js
   // good
   <Input